 During pregnancy

-If a woman had papillomatosis before pregnancy, then in the second half of pregnancy the virus will become active and spread throughout the body.
-But the presence of this disease does not imply a mandatory caesarean section.
+If a woman had papillomatosis before pregnancy, then in the second half of pregnancy the virus will become more active and spread throughout the body.
+But the presence of this disease does not imply a mandatory cesarean section.
 Such delivery is indicated only if the warts on the genitals are very large and interfere with the normal process of childbirth.

-Intraductal papilloma of the breast
+Intraductal papilloma of the mammary gland

 Laundry soap